Career success matters at JWU.

 Johnson & Wales University offers career-relevant degrees that position our graduates for the workforce of the future.
-With more than 50 fully online programs and a flexible structure, the College of Online Education offers students the ability to complete their studies anytime, anywhere.
-Students can also choose to take graduate- or continuing education—level courses at the Providence campus.
+With more than 50 fully online programs and a flexible structure, JWU offers students the ability to complete their studies anytime, anywhere.
+Students can also choose to take graduate- or continuing education—level courses at the JWU campus in Providence, Rhode Island.

 For corporate partners, we have the ability to tailor our degree program offerings to your company’s workforce needs.